Jonny Edgar

 Jonny Edgar (born 13 February 2004) is a British racing driver racing in the FIA World Endurance Championship with TF Sport and the IMSA SportsCar Championship with AO Racing.
 He won the 2024 European Le Mans Series alongside Louis Delétraz and Robert Kubica and is the 2020 ADAC F4 champion.

+In 2026, Edgar won the 24 Hours of Le Mans in the LMGT3 class alongside Nicky Catsburg and Ben Keating.

 Early career

 Karting

 Born in Whitehaven, Edgar started his career in 2012, being in the fourth generation of Edgars to practice motor racing.
 Edgar began his karting career with Fusion Motorsport in Britain, finishing second in the Super 1 National Championship just three years after his debut.
 He also won the SKUSA SuperNationals that year, driving for Team Benik.
 His karting highlight came in 2017, when he won the CIK-FIA European Championship in the OKJ-category on his first attempt, having beaten the likes of Hadrien David, Zane Maloney and Jack Doohan.
-In Edgar's final year of karting he managed to finish third in the WSK Super Master Series, having remained with Forza Racing.
+In Edgar's final year of karting, he managed to finish third in the WSK Super Master Series, having remained with Forza Racing.

 Lower formulae

 2019

 In 2019, Edgar made his car racing debut in the Italian F4 Championship, driving for Jenzer Motorsport, whilst also competing in selected rounds of the ADAC Formula 4 Championship as a guest driver.
 He scored two podiums, namely a second-place finish at Imola and third at Mugello.
-Edgar scored a further two pole positions and two fastest laps, and with 97 points the Red Bull Junior finished 10th in the standings.
+Edgar scored a further two pole positions and two fastest laps, and with 97 points the Red Bull Junior finished tenth in the standings.